CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Opcode VOP2: 3 (0x3) for GCN 1.0/1.1; 1 (0x1) for GCN 1.2
 Opcode VOP3A: 259 (0x103) for GCN 1.0/1.1; 257 (0x101) for GCN 1.2
 Syntax: V_ADD_F32 VDST, SRC0, SRC1
-Description: Add two FP value from SRC0 and SRC1 and store result to VDST.
+Description: Add two FP values from SRC0 and SRC1 and store result to VDST.
 Operation:
 ```
 VDST = ASFLOAT(SRC0) + ASFLOAT(SRC1)